msergiy87/ddos-deflate-custom/README.md

 ```
 ###### 2) Create iptables chain for ddos-deflate and forward to it all input traffic.

-###### 3) Add to ignore list my custom trusted ips from files:
+###### 3) Add to ignore_list my custom trusted ipaddress from files:
 - exclude analysis address from files joomla admin.conf (JOOMLA ADM) and search_system_ip.conf (SEARCH_SYS_IP).
-Other scripts write address of Joomla admins and address search engines that found other scripts (whois command and its analize) and recorded in the file.
+Other scripts write address of Joomla admins and address search engines that found other scripts (whois command and its analize) and recorded in the files.

 ###### 4) Change command netstat:
 - exclude analysis of specific ports FTP, which work is set Pure-FTPd (PUREFTP) 70000-72999